moore3930/moore3930.github.io/index.md

 ![](images/Cover.jpeg)

-_I pressed the shutter at random and captured this scene, which likes a metaphor._
+_I pressed the shutter at random and captured this scene, which seems to be a metaphor.._

 ---